Beechcraft Model 18: Design and development

-Early production aircraft were powered either by two 330-hp (250-kW) Jacobs L-6s or 350-hp (260-kW) Wright R-760Es.
-The 450-hp (336-kW) Pratt & Whitney R-985 "Wasp Junior" nine-cylinder radial engine became the definitive powerplant from the prewar C18S onwards.
-The Beech 18 prototype first flew on 15 January 1937, and type certification followed on 4 March that year.
+Early orders for the type typically came from charter airlines, including those based overseas, as well as a few corporations seeking executive aircraft.
+Furthermore, as early as January 1939, the US government took an interest in the type, initially to perform photo reconnaissance.
+Throughout World War II, military orders for the type took precedence over the company's commercial activities.
+Shortly after the Surrender of Japan, which ended the conflict, military production ceased.
+Beechcraft transitioned back to full-rate commercial aircraft production by October 1945.
+Numerous refinements and improvements were incorporated around this time, including revised landing gear, brakes, and tires that, in conjunction with other structural modifications, increased the aircraft's maximum weight capacity.

-The Model 18 has used a variety of engines and has had a number of airframe modifications to increase gross weight and speed.
-At least one aircraft was modified to utilize 600-hp (447-kW) Pratt & Whitney R-1340 "Wasp" powerplants.
+Early production aircraft were powered either by a pair of 330-hp (250-kW) Jacobs L-6s or 350-hp (260-kW) Wright R-760Es; at the time, these were the only engines available that satisfied the designer's requirements.
+Many aircraft, such as the D18S variant, were powered by two 450-hp (336-kW) Pratt & Whitney R-985 "Wasp Junior" nine-cylinder radial engines, paired with Hamilton Standard constant speed propellers.
+The Model 18 has used a variety of engines and has been subject to a number of airframe modifications to increase both gross weight and speed.
+At least one aircraft was modified to use 600-hp (447-kW) Pratt & Whitney R-1340 "Wasp" powerplants.
 With the added weight of about 200 lb (91 kg) per engine, the concept of a Model 18 fitted with R-1340 engines was deemed unsatisfactory due to the weakest structural area of the aircraft being the engine mounts.

-Nearly every airframe component has been modified.
+On 10 December 1953, the prototype of the improved Super 18 made its first flight.
 In 1955, deliveries of the Model E18S commenced; the E18S featured a fuselage that was extended 6 in higher for more headroom in the passenger cabin.
-All later Beech 18s (sometimes called Super 18s) featured this taller fuselage, and some earlier models (including one AT-11) have been modified to this larger fuselage.
+All later Beech 18s (sometimes called Super 18s) featured this taller fuselage, and some earlier models (including one AT-11) have had this modification.
 The Model H18, introduced in 1963, featured optional tricycle undercarriage.
-Unusually, the undercarriage was developed for earlier-model aircraft under an STC by Volpar, and installed in H18s at the factory during manufacture.
+Unusually, the undercarriage was developed for earlier-model aircraft under an supplemental type certificate by Volpar, and installed in H18s at the factory during manufacture.
 A total of 109 H18s was built with tricycle undercarriage, and another 240 earlier-model aircraft were modified with this.